dominiquefriedli99/DRL_Bidding_TRE/README.md

 # DRL_Bidding_TRE
 Realtime Bidding strategy for Swiss TRE-market with DRL algorithm
 # Introduction
-The final implementation of the real-time bidding strategy for the Swiss TRE-market is called "TRE_MaxtrixBidding".
+The final implementation of the real-time bidding strategy for the Swiss TRE-market is in the project "TRE_MaxtrixBidding".
 It's based on the implementation of a PyTorch version of Branching Double Deep Q-Learning from repo https://github.com/MoMe36/BranchingDQN.

 The TRE_MaxtrixBidding implements a Reinforcement Learning control method to evaluate 5 prices for bidding for positiv TRE market with discretized vector for volume (like 5, 7, 10...
 50Mw) and discretized vector of price ratio between 1.3 and 10 used for volume and price (price ratio * waterprice) for the bids.